WHOequity/HEAT/README.md

 agreement with the World Health Organization (“WHO”) and you accept all terms, conditions, and requirements of the Agreement.

-Please read these Terms of Use and Software License Agreement (the “Agreement”) carefully before installing the Health Equity Assessment Toolkit (the “Toolkit”).

-By installing and/or using the Toolkit, you (the “Licensee”) enter into an agreement with the World Health Organization (“WHO”) and you accept all terms, conditions, and requirements of the Agreement.

 1. Components and Types of the Toolkit

 1.1.
 The Toolkit contains software developed by WHO (the “Software”).
 WHO has,